moj-analytical-services/rpackage_training/README.md

 ### Test coverage

-Test coverage is a metric that can be useful in assesing the adequecy of tests.
+Test coverage is a metric that can be useful in assessing the adequacy of tests.
 The {covr} package can be used to examine test coverage.
 It builds the package and runs the tests in a modified environment counting how many times each line of package code is run by the tests.
-You should aim to have every line covered by tests but don't rely coverage alone when assessing the adequecy of tests.
-When we run the test coverage of our pacakge we will get 100% (the wrangle data function is called by the assemble crime data function) but we are not (yet) properly testing the intended behaviour of the wrangle data function.
+You should aim to have every line covered by tests but don't rely coverage alone when assessing the adequacy of tests.
+When we run the test coverage of our package we will get 100% (the wrangle data function is called by the assemble crime data function) but we are not (yet) properly testing the intended behaviour of the wrangle data function.

-Test coverage can be particuarly useful where you have `if()` statements in your code to help you ensure that all the various coditions that can arrise have been covered.
+Test coverage can be particularly useful where you have `if()` statements in your code to help you ensure that all the various conditions that can arise have been covered.

 **Exercise**
-* Run `devtools::test_coverage()` - the first time you run in you might be prompted to install the pacakges {covr} and {DT}.
+* Run `devtools::test_coverage()` - the first time you run in you might be prompted to install the packages {covr} and {DT}.
 * Add {covr} and {DT} to the Suggests field in your DESCRIPTION file.

 ### Tests for the assemble crime data function

-In order to properly test the assemble crime data function we probably want to ensure that the following expections are met in the output data frame:
+In order to properly test the assemble crime data function we probably want to ensure that the following exceptions are met in the output data frame:

 * The output is a 13 column data frame (one column for `crime` and twelve for the months)
 * The month columns are arranged in chronological order (January to December)
-* The data are filterd by `pub_year` correctly
+* The data are filtered by `pub_year` correctly
-* The number of rows is the same as the number of unique "crimes"
+* The number of rows is the same as the number of unique "crimes" for the target year

 We probably don't want to use "real" data when writing tests.
 By checking specific things like values, number of rows, number of columns etc in the outputs there is a risk of revealing unpublished information etc. Real data may also be subject to change (potentially causing tests to fail incorrectly).
 Additionally, real data is likely to be quite large (slowing down the testing process) and contain a lot of noise i.e. elements that are not relevant for testing a specific function.

 We will use the following data frame to test the wrangle data function.
 It contains only the three columns used by the test and two rows.
-The values for `crime` are dummy values i.e. not the same as the values used in the "real" data but that difference is not important for testing whether the function works
+The values for `crime` are dummy values i.e. not the same as the values used in the "real" data but that difference is not important for testing whether the function works.

 ```R
 testing_df <- data.frame(